nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ## Server Code 42

-### Description
+### UserSearch

 We send this to the server when we search a specific user's shares.
-The token is a random number generated by the client and is used to track the search results.
+The token is a number generated by the client and is used to track the search results.

-### Function Names

-  - Nicotine+: UserSearch

-### Data Order
+#### Data Order

   - Send
     1.  **string** <ins>username</ins>